[ Skip Main Nav ]

 We make it convenient for working professionals like you to earn your degree around your busy schedule through evening on-campus classes.

 Smaller class sizes provide an intimate learning environment that allows for close interaction with expert faculty.

 Are you the kind of individual who wants to manage the people and processes that provide resources for those most in need?
-Earning your Bachelor of Science in Human Services/Management (Certificate Track) will give you the knowledge you need — an enrollment advisor can get you started.
+Earning your Bachelor of Science in Human Services/Management (Certificate Track) will give you the knowledge you need — an Enrollment Representative can get you started.